top of page

 These pages are designed to tell you everything you ever wanted to know about the Grand National and racing at Aintree (or perhaps things you didn`t need to know) between 1946 & 1989.

-I have amalgamated the original Grand National Anorak site and my fifties, sixties and seventies websites.
+I amalgamated the original Grand National Anorak site and my fifties, sixties and seventies websites.
 Probably best to have things in one place

 Check out "Grand National Anorak 2" which covers everything from 1990 onwards.